Followers

 Revolutionary War

 Following the fall of Fort Ticonderoga in the summer of 1777, British General John Burgoyne forced the Continental troops to retreat.
-They pursued them through the dense, rugged woodlands east of the lakes.
-The Americans managed a fighting withdrawal, felling trees and setting up ambush points, and regrouped in a defensive perimeter near the last defensible position before the defile that led. to the lowlands – Fort Ann.
-The British advance guard was on the move and intent on capturing the fort.
+They pursued them through the dense, rugged woods east of the lakes.
+The Americans conducted a fighting withdrawal by felling trees and setting up ambush points, then regrouped in a defensive perimeter near the last stronghold before the pass leading to the lowlands – Fort Ann.
+The British advance guard was on the move, determined to capture the fort.

 British Advance Guard